 And of course, our list must feature something for users who are really on the budget.
-So, if you’re looking for the budget Windows 10 devices which serves as a laptop and a tablet, probably the best choice in 2016 would be Dell Inspiron 11 3000, starting from $330.
+So, if you’re looking for the budget Windows 10 devices which serve as a laptop and a tablet, probably the best choice in 2016 would be Dell Inspiron 11 3000, starting from $330.

 Dell Inspiron 11 3000 comes with the Intel Pentium N3530 processor, 4GB of RAM, and 500GB of internal storage, so specs are more than satisfying for a device under $500.
 It also has the brightest, and one of the most quality screens among the budget 2-in-1 devices, it has exceptionally good heat management, and more than 6 hours of battery life, which is amazing for a Windows 10 device in this price range.

 Bad sides of this budget tablet?
-Well, touchpad may become unresponsive sometimes, but it shouldn’t be a huge problem.
+Well, the touchpad may become unresponsive sometimes, but it shouldn’t be a huge problem.
 Taking all this into consideration, Dell Inspiron 11 3000 should be your top pick for the budget Windows 10 tablet, as it offers an amazing value for the money.

 And Dell Inspiron 11 3000 concludes our list of the best Windows 10 convertibles to get in 2016.
 As you can see, the list features something for everyone’s taste, from expensive 2-in-1s with powerful performances, to great budget tablets, so you can pick your favorite, based on your needs.

-If you want to check out the list of the best Windows 10 tablets to buy in 2016, check out this article.
+If you want to check out the list of the best Windows 10 tablets to buy in, check out this article.
 What do you think about our list?
 Do you agree with it?
 You feel like we should have some other device on the list?
 Tell us in the comments.